 Decide on business type – Home-based, Event planner, Local Caterer

 What kind of catering business are we looking at?
 Do you plan to start with a home-based company and cater on a lower scale?

 Local catering with an intermediate setup can be another option.
-You can function as mobile caterers, private caterers, or even caterers exclusive to hotel events and restaurants.
+You can function as a mobile caterer, private caterer, or even caterer exclusive to hotel events and restaurants.
 Start out by deciding your business type.

 For a home business, it’s a no-brainer.
 If you want to begin on a slightly larger scale, a spacious location for a kitchen set up and staff is something you should think of pretty early on.

 Shortlist a Menu

 What are you going to serve?
 Much like a restaurant or any food joint, your catering company needs to have an extended menu that customers can pick options from when they choose to cater through your company.

 Shortlist the main aspects of your menu, and do a little research on how you can price them.
 Once you have decided on the scale of your business at setup, equipment requirements such as ovens, refrigerators, ice machines, etc., can be looked into.

 With a basic idea of where you’re headed, it is now time to make a business plan.
 This is the stage where you create a final reference for all your requirements, such as the menu, budget, profit margins considered, operational costs, marketing, and other requirements.